Ethics and Society (ESC)

 - Non-committee members may be invited to participate in a meeting on an ad hoc basis in case their specific expertise is needed for that specific meeting.

-Chairman of the ESC:
+Chairperson of the ESC:

 - Emilio Mordini MD, DPhil, Centre for Science, Society and Citizenship, Italy